Crowds21/sheffield_acs/pages/Web Browser Persistence.md

 - Cookies (Rubbish)
-	- Do use it in the assignment.
+	- Do use it in the assignment. 但是 Quiz要考
 - Cache
+	-
 - WebStorage
 	- localStorage
 	- sessionStorage